exo-addons/cloud-drive-extension/README.md

 To connect CMIS repository you need following:
 - an URL of AtomPub binding of your CMIS server
 - username and password to authenticate to the server
-- if the the server has several repositories you'll need to select an one: each repository can be connected as separate drive
+- if the the server has several repositories you'll need to select an one: each repository can be connected as a separate drive

-Important notice that username and password will be sent in plain text, thus enasure you are connecting via secure connection.
+Important notice that username and password will be sent in plain text, thus enasure you are connecting via secure connection in production.

 Configuration
 -------------